-This is an excerpt from Statistics in Kinesiology-4th Edition by William Vincent & Joseph Weir.
+This is an excerpt from Statistics in Kinesiology-4th Edition.

 When data are collected on many variables using the same set of subjects, it is possible, indeed probable, that some of the variables are related.
 For example, if we want to determine the overall motor skill and fitness components of a group of people, we might collect data on the following variables: chin-ups, curl-ups in 1 minute, bench presses, leg presses, 50-yard dash, 440-yard dash, 1-mile run, sit-and-reach performance, skinfolds, softball throw for distance, softball throw for accuracy, standing long jump, vertical jump, hip flexibility with a goniometer, push-ups, step test for aerobic capacity, VO2max on a treadmill, body mass index, shuttle run, stork stand for balance, Bass stick test, reaction time, and perhaps many others.

 You may immediately think that we don't need to use all of these tests because some of them test the same component of skill or fitness.
 What you really mean is that correlations exist between or among many of the measured variables.
 When two items are highly correlated, we can surmise that they essentially measure the same factor.
 For example, the sit-and-reach test and the hip flexibility with a goniometer test would be expected to be highly related to each other because the sit-and-reach test measures hip and low-back flexibility and the goniometer test measures hip flexibility.
 The common factor of hip flexibility produces a correlation between the variables.
 Likewise, bench presses, push-ups, and chin-ups are all measures of upper body strength but in slightly different ways.
 The 1-mile run and VO2max on a treadmill are also highly related in that they both measure factors related to aerobic capacity.